Why Should I Use Version Control in Project Management Software?

 Version management vs. configuration management

 Version management is one aspect of configuration management.
-Configuration management has 2 main purposes:
+Configuration management has two main purposes:

 - Managing changes to a project